MDSplus/Documentation/docs/reference/tdi-reference/trees.md

 ## Children and Members

 A parent node can have both children and member nodes.
-These are functionally equivalent and mostly exist for historical reasons.
-However, children should nominally be used for structure, and members should nominally be used for nodes with data.
+These are functionally equivalent and mostly exist for historical reasons, however, children should nominally be used for structure, and members should nominally be used for nodes with data.
+The decision of whether a node will be a member or a child is made when [adding](#) the node, and determined by the `.` or `:` prefixed on the name:

 * Children start with `.`
 * Members start with `:`

 See [node path](#node-paths) for more examples.

-The decision of whether a node will be a member or a child is made when [adding](#) the node, determined by the `.` or `:` prefixed on the name.
-> TODO: Mark, help
+Note: When referencing [nodes](#referencing-nodes-in-tdi), `.` and `:` can be used interchangably.
+In other words, as long as the node name is correct, it will be used whether it is technically a child or member.
+Some commands, like [mdstcl dir](../mdstcl.md#directory-node_path_wild1node_path_wild2-full-usageusage-usageusage1usage2) will distinguish between children and members.

 Note: A parent node cannot have both a child and member of the same name.

-Note: When referencing [Nodes](#referencing-nodes-in-tdi), `.` and `:` can be used interchangably.

-Some commands, like [mdstcl dir](../mdstcl.md#directory-node_path_wild1node_path_wild2-full-usageusage-usageusage1usage2) will separate children and members.
+TODO: stephen to confirm

 ```
 TDI> Tcl('dir')

-\CMOD::TOP
+\MYTREE::TOP

  :START_TIME